intel/QAT_Engine/README.md

   again then the Intel&reg; Quickassist Technology OpenSSL\* Engine will not be available in that forked process.

+## Known Issues

+There is currently a bug in OpenSSL\* speed that was introduced by the following commit:

+    0930e07d1eb522e663abe543ee865a508749946e
+    Useless allocation

+The commit causes random failures when running asynchronous RSA/DSA/ECDSA speed tests.
+The commit will be reverted in the launch version of OpenSSL\* 1.1.0.
+In the meantime as a workaround the commit can be reverted manually in your clone of the OpenSSL\* 1.1.0 repo using the following git command:

+    git revert 0930e07d1eb522e663abe543ee865a508749946e

 ## Installation Instructions

 ### Build Intel&reg; QuickAssist Technology Driver